bennington and the world

 Prepare to go.

-Contact the FWT & CDO if you have not received an email to your Bennington email account by December 13 that contains your FWT packet.
+Contact the FWT & CDO if you have not received an email to your Bennington email account by December 15 that contains important information about timesheets, reflective projects and evaluations.

-Print your FWT packet if you will not have access to a printer over FWT.
+Print your FWT timesheets.
 Print one timesheet for each position you have registered.

 Check with the FWT & CDO or with your supervisor to make sure the site received and replied to the position confirmation email.